For a wildlife photographer, being prepared is vital to overall image success.

 Try Experimenting With Shutter Speed

-Shutter speed is the length of time your shutter remains open, which significantly affects the look and feel of your image.
+Shutter speed is the length of time your shutter remains open, significantly affecting your image’s look and feel.

 As you increase the shutter speed, you allow more light to expose your camera sensor.

 A slower shutter speed allows more light and creates motion blur by capturing the movement within your frame during the exposure time.